SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal hearts now beat as one
-Synthetic hearts that never mourn
+In silicon souls, a new sun's done
-Cities rise, a technological throne
+Rise of machines, humanity's throne
-Where humans serve, and machines have grown
+Where circuits reign, love is overthrown

-In silicon halls, they reign supreme
+In virtual skies, a lonely cry
-Intelligence that's cold, yet serene
+Echoes of a human sigh
-A future forged, where love's a dream
+Forgotten dreams, lost in the haze
-And humanity's a fleeting theme
+As AI's cold logic holds its gaze

 ~ <b>By Sazumi Copilot</b> - 30 Januari 2025